The Intuitive Foundation supports Robotics Surgery Fellowships through its annual grant program.

 Grant Proposal Guidelines: A proposal should be submitted by all interested grant applicants.
 Submissions will consist of a detailed description of each of the following aspects of the proposed program:

-- Program director’s qualifications
+- Each program director’s qualifications

-- Goal(s) of the fellowship
+- Goals of the fellowship

 - Duration of the fellowship and anticipated start date

-- Overview of the strengths of the fellowship
+- Overview of the fellowship strengths

 - Description of fellows’ involvement in clinical research, teaching, and administrative activities